Precovery of TESS Single Transits with KELT: Results

 The plots convey the operational efficiency of the existing KELT light curves in terms of the key parameters of the inserted signals: transit depth and orbital period or transit duration.
-It is also possible to display the vertical axis not in terms of transit depth, but rather in terms of planet radius $r$, which is shown in Figure \ref{fig:north_Rp}.
-The planet radius is calculated based on the inserted transit depth and the host star's radius from the CTL, assuming perfect deblending of the host star from any nearby neighbors.
+It is also possible to display the vertical axis not in terms of transit depth, but rather in terms of planet radius $r$, which is shown in Figure \ref{fig:recovery_by_radius}.
+The planet radius is calculated based on the inserted transit depth, the host star's radius from the CTL and the limb-darkening coefficients, assuming perfect deblending of the host star from any nearby neighbors.
 The listed radius is therefore a ``true" depth rather than an ``observed" depth.
 Since the simulated transits were drawn from a logarithmic distribution of depths, rather than radii, a small number of light curves are excluded from the plot, in which the inserted signals represent planets smaller than 0.5 $R_J$.
 We have also continued to exclude the small number of initially inserted signals that would represent planets larger than 2 $R_J$.

+Because the northern KELT fields have been observed for longer than the southern fields, they have a longer observed time baseline and also more total data points.
+Thus the recovery rates shown in Figure \ref{fig:recovery_by_radius} are greater for KELT-North versus KELT-South.
 For the KELT-North light curves, for warm Jupiter systems (planet radius of 0.9 to 1.1 $R_J$ and $13.5 < P < 50$ days) we recover 30\% to 50\% of the transits.
-For warm inflated Jupiter systems (planet radius of 1.1 to 2 $R_J$), we recover 50\% to 80\% of the transits.
-For temperate Jupiters ($50 < P < 300$ days), we recover 5\% to 18\% of the transits, and for temperate inflated Jupiters, we recover 10\% to 50\%.
+For temperate Jupiters ($50 < P < 300$ days), we recover 5\% to 20\% of the transits.
 For warm Saturns (planet radius 0.5 to 0.9 $R_J$ and $13.5 < P < 50$ days) we recover 10\% to 30\% of the transits.
+The comparable numbers for KELT-South are lower, but not extremely so.